davidarchanjo/spring-certified-developer-study-guide/README.md

 ```

 ### CHANGING LOGGING LEVEL
 Spring Actuator also provides a way to change the current log level at run time.
 To change we issue a POST request specificing the logger with the desired new log level.
-For instance, to set the log level to `TRACE` of the package `io.davidarchanjo` we would do the following:
+For instance, to set the log level to `TRACE` of the package `io.davidarchanjo` the request goes as below:
 ```shell
 $ curl -X POST \
   localhost:8081/actuator/loggers/io.davidarchanjo \